tudorzgureanu/scala-kafka-protobuf/README.md

 # scala-kafka-protobuf
-A PoC using Scala that defines single-message protobuf API per Kafka topic
+A PoC that defines single-message topic schemas for Apache Kafka using Protocol Buffers (Protobuf) and Scala.

 The goal for this PoC is to evaluate the usage of a single envelope protobuf definition per kafka topic.
-The main reason behind that is having a clear "topic API" and clear expectations for consumers of these messages.
+The main reason behind that is having a clear topic schema and clear expectations for consumers of these messages.

-I've written a blog post based on this PoC which can be found [here](http://tudorzgureanu.com/define-topic-schema-for-kafka-using-protobuf-with-examples-in-scala/)
+I've written a blog post based on this PoC which explains this concept in a bit more details.
+The blog post can be found [here](http://tudorzgureanu.com/define-topic-schema-for-kafka-using-protobuf-with-examples-in-scala/)

 # Description